SWSaunders/one-click-hugo-cms/site/content/_index.md

 ---
 title: "How It Works"
 image: "/img/133ce26fb25efd946ec6034232693d3f.jpg"
+text: >
-text: AllCourse is a new K-12 educational marketplace for traditional, for-credit courses — taught online.
+ <span style="color: #23A0CE">AllCourse</span> is a new K-12 educational marketplace for traditional, <span style="text-decoration: underline">for-credit</span> courses — taught online.
 Teachers create profiles detailing their professional experience, and post listings of courses they’re planning to teach.
 Admins can buy just one seat in a given course, or every seat.
 AllCourse helps teachers earn more income, and helps schools hire online teachers quickly while also allowing them to offer a vast course catalog for students.
 subtitle: Teach what you love with the flexibility you need
 steps:
  - heading: 1.
 Build a Profile (it’s free)